overcoming social challenges of adopting

 evolving ethical social ecology through everyday activism

-Why are so many vegans abandoned by their friends and family the minute others see that it is not just a phase, but rather a lifestyle of conscious ethical eating and love for animals that their friend or family member is seriously committed to?
+Why are so many vegans abandoned by their friends and family the minute others see that it is not just a phase, but rather a conscious decision to live their ethics and demonstrate their love for animals?

 Meanwhile those who are still eating dead flesh, and the secretions from the mammary glands of mothers of murdered day-old calves, are consuming these death foods with the precise intention to ‘numb’ their senses.
 The fact is meat, eggs, fish and dairy products, ‘desensitize’ – deaden the senses.
 Many of us while consuming these desensitizing foods, overlook this intrinsic factor.
 Nonetheless if one feeds the body and the mind, death – sooner or later, one becomes dead.

 Ever seen someone get up from a steak dinner and want to go play leap frog, or dig a veggie patch?
 Never-ever happens.
 Instead, the majority of people who consume death, soon after eating become listless, tired, cranky, irritable – unsocial.
 Most just want to be left alone to sleep it off in a dark corner, far away from other people.
 If we can remember back, we were probably the same way before we converted to a plant-based diet.